WasseemEmad/Lane-detection-to-get-center-of-lane/README.md

 # Lane-detection-to-get-center-of-lane
 This repository contains code for detecting lanes and calculating steering angles for autonomous vehicles.
+The code utilizes computer vision techniques to process images, identify lane markers, and determine the center of the lane.
+It is designed to assist in the development of self-driving car technology by providing accurate lane detection and steering angle calculation.